 The reads obtained were preprocessed to check sequencing errors.
 Sequences that did not contain the exact match for both forward and reverse reactions were eliminated from the analysis.
-Sequences were trimmed with Next-generation sequencing Short Reads (ngsShoRT) trimmer as described by [20].
-The ITS gene sequences were processed using QIIME v.1.9.0 (Quantitative Insights Into Microbial Ecology) pipeline as described by Caporaso et al. [21].
+Sequences were trimmed with Next-generation sequencing Short Reads (ngsShoRT) trimmer as described by [24].
+The ITS gene sequences were processed using QIIME v.1.9.0 (Quantitative Insights Into Microbial Ecology) pipeline as described by Caporaso et al. [25].
 Sequences with less than 200 base pairs and reads with more than 2% of ambiguities were excluded from the final analysis.
-The UCLUST algorithm [22] was used to cluster sequences into eperational Operational taxonomic Taxonomic units (OTUs) at a 97% identity threshold.
+The UCLUST algorithm [26] was used to cluster sequences into Operational Taxonomic Units (OTUs) at a 97% identity threshold.
 Each OTU sequence was represented by the most abundant read.
-The UNITE reference database [23] was used for both open reference OTU picking and taxonomic assignment for the sequences.
-Raw sequences of Cnidoscolus C. aconitifolius microbiota were deposited on NCBI (National Centre for Biotechnology Information) database under Sequence Read Archive (SRA) in GenBank as BioProject ID PRJNA592288.
+The Unified System for the DNA-based fungal species linked to the classification (UNITE) reference database [27] was used for both open reference OTU picking and taxonomic assignment for the sequences.
+Raw sequences of C. aconitifolius microbiota were deposited on NCBI (National Centre for Biotechnology Information) database under Sequence Read Archive (SRA) in GenBank as BioProject ID PRJNA592288.